 We can help you find out more about individual soldiers who served with the regiment.
+This can be a family history enquiry or for academic or general interest research.
 The information below will help you get started, then get in touch to pursue your research.

 These give really useful information about a soldier’s army career and unlock the story of their service.
 We can find service records, if they still survive, for many soldiers.

 Researching a soldier who served BEFORE 1922?

 Complete our research request form with as much detail as possible about the person you want to research.
 Pay the £45 research fee.
 It can take up to twelve weeks to respond to your enquiry.

 Researching a soldier who served AFTER 1922?